E-commerce

 The most useful KPIs

-Return rate by category, product, size, country, or channel.
+• Return rate by category, product, size, country, or channel.

-Most frequent return reasons.
+• Most common return reasons.

-Processing time between request, receipt, and refund.
+• Processing time between request, receipt, and refund.

-Exchange rate versus refund.
+• Exchange rate versus refund.

-Average cost per return.
+• Average cost per return.

-Impact on satisfaction and repeat purchase.
+• Impact on satisfaction and repeat purchase.

 Why segmentation is necessary

-Qstomy acts as an AI sales and support agent for e-commerce sites.
+Qstomy acts as an AI sales and support agent for e-commerce websites.
 Before purchase, it can answer questions about compatibility, dimensions, delivery times, returns, or differences between products.
 After purchase, it can help guide the customer through the return or exchange process, while reducing the support workload for simple requests.

-After purchase: explain the return process faster.
+• After purchase: explain the return process more quickly.

 Summary, sources and FAQ